 Tracy has represented companies in patent, trademark, and copyright disputes before Federal District Courts, the U.S. Court of Appeals for the Federal Circuit, the International Trade Commission, the U.S. Patent & Trademark Board of Patent Appeals and Interferences, and the Trademark Trial and Appeal Board.
 She has successfully represented both complainants and respondents before the World Intellectual Property Office in domain name arbitrations.
 Her prior experience working at the U.S. Patent and Trademark Office gives her unique insight into arguing difficult cases and negotiating with examiners in personal interviews.
 She has served as an expert witness in patent disputes in District Court litigation and before the International Trade Commission on the issues of design patents and U.S. Patent & Trademark Office practice and procedures.
 Tracy has served as an advisor to associates participating in the PTAB’s Legal Experience and Advancement Program (LEAP), which provides associates with training and development opportunities in PTAB proceedings, including oral argument.

-Tracy is currently the vice chair and is serving a three-year term as a member of the Patent Public Advisory Committee (PPAC), which advises the Under Secretary of Commerce for Intellectual Property at the United States Patent & Trademark Office on the policies, goals, performance, budget, and user fees of patent operations at the Office.
+Tracy recently completed her three-year term as a member, including a one-year term as the vice chair, of the Patent Public Advisory Committee (PPAC), which advises the Under Secretary of Commerce for Intellectual Property at the United States Patent & Trademark Office on the policies, goals, performance, budget, and user fees of patent operations at the Office.
 She is also the vice chair of the Designs Committee for the International Trademark Association (INTA).
 Tracy is also a current member of the Educate & Enable Committee of the Intellectual Property Owners Education Foundation (IPOEF), which focuses on creating ways to educate students about the value of protecting your intellectual property and inspiring them to pursue careers in innovation and creativity.
 She is past chair of the Industrial Designs Committee of the IP Section of the American Bar Association and of the Industrial Designs Committee of the American Intellectual Property Law Association.
 In addition, Tracy is past vice chair of the Industrial Designs Committee of the Intellectual Property Owners Association.

 Tracy authored the chapter “Design Protection for Graphical User Interfaces” for the book Research Handbook on Design Law, published in 2021 by Edward Elgar Publishing – a unique Research Handbook that presents the state of the art in research on, and the practice of, international design law.
 Tracy is also a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 The book provides a comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
 In 2016, Tracy served on the Law360 Intellectual Property Editorial Advisory Board.